ge4rsh0t/vegaspro14linux/README.md

 Wine isn't perfect so there are certain things on VEGAS Pro 14 that doesn't work or work as well as it does on Windows.
 These such things include:
 - Inability to import and render WMV files
-- Inability to import and render MOV/M4A files (despite QuickTime being installed)
+- Inability to import MOV/M4A files (despite QuickTime being installed)
 - MP3 files don't work (use WAV or FLAC files instead)
 - Icons above the video preview disappear until you hover your mouse over them sometimes
 - Rendering may not be as stable as on Windows (you may need to render in pieces, then combine them together either in VEGAS, in a different video editor like Kdenlive, or by command line tools such as cat and ffmpeg)